brianshumate/vaultini/README.md

 ### Notes

-The following notes should help you to better understand the container structure used by Vaultini along with tips on commonly used features like specifying the Vault version to use, and more.
+The following notes should help you better understand the container structure Vaultini uses, along with tips on commonly used features.

 #### Configuration, data & logs